Skip to main content

 We’ll create an integration that returns that entire array.
 Don’t worry: we won’t throw the whole response at the user.
 We’ll specify exactly which information we want to display in our message in a moment.

 Go to Integrations.
-Under Active Integrations, click Add New.
+Under Active Integrations, click + New integration.

 Integration details